Camshafts & Followers

 Cam Buckets

-Cam buckets are a mechanical lifter that is often in direct contact with the camshaft.
+Cam buckets are mechanical lifters that are often in direct contact with the camshaft.
 These buckets are cylindrical and have a range of different lengths or a recess for a tappet shim.
 The bucket length will determine the valve clearance.
 You should calculate which shim thickness or bucket length you will need to achieve this.

 Trouble Tracer Chart